-It is a programme requirement that PTPTs are given one full day per week of study time to attend college or complete distance/e-learning.
-This should be part of their paid employment and may contribute towards their off-the-job training requirement if completing an apprenticeship.
+PTPTs must be provided a dedicated day each week, throughout the duration of the training programme, to complete learning set by the apprenticeship/course provider.
+This should be part of their paid employment and may contribute towards their off-the-job training requirement for apprenticeship.
 It is recommended that additional time is also given to contribute towards assignment writing and evidence collection where possible.